-You might have heard that U.S. Citizenship and Immigration Services (USCIS) sometimes guarantees a decision on an application with 15 days (via "premium processing") if you pay an extra fee.
+You might have heard that U.S. Citizenship and Immigration Services (USCIS) sometimes guarantees a decision on an application with 15 days (via "premium processing") if the applicant pays an extra fee.
 Unfortunately, premium processing is not available for applications for naturalization (U.S. citizenship).

-Under certain circumstances, you can still ask USCIS to make a decision on your naturalization application as soon as possible ("expedite" your processing), however.
-USCIS might agree to move your application to the front of the line for the reasons described in this article.
+Under certain circumstances, however, you can still ask USCIS to make a decision on your naturalization application as soon as possible ("expedite" your processing).
+USCIS might agree to move your application to the front of the line for the reasons described in this article, including:

 Either way, you will need a copy of your most recent letter from the Social Security Administration indicating when your SSI benefits will end.
 Show or give a copy of that letter to USCIS, and explain that your SSI benefits will be terminated within one year or less and that your naturalization application has been pending for four months or more.
 Ask USCIS to "expedite" processing of your application.